Partially Observable Minimum-Age Scheduling: The Greedy Policy: The Relaxed Greedy Policy

 Visually, one can think of $\bar{A}_{k,i}=\eta$ as a straight line in Fig. \ref{fig:example}.
 For the $k$-th branch, $\gamma_k$ is the $x$-coordinate (i.e., the number of elapsed slots $i$) of the first point whose $y$-coordinate (i.e., the expected AoI) is smaller than $\eta$.
 At this point, the AP will sample the sensor and the expected AoI will evolve back to one of the $M$ initial points.

 For a single sensor, the threshold $\gamma_k$ for each evolution branch is characterized in Theorem \ref{thm:thresholds}.

 \begin{thm}[thresholds for the evolution branches] Consider a single sensor.
-With the relaxed greedy policy, the AP samples the sensor if and only if the expected AoI obtained from this sensor is less than a constant $\eta$. \begin{enumerate} \item If $\eta$ is larger than the initial expected AoI of the $M$-th evolution branch, i.e. $\eta>\bar{A}_{M,1}= q + M p$, we have
+With the relaxed greedy policy, the AP samples the sensor if and only if the expected AoI obtained from this sensor is less than a constant $\eta$. \begin{enumerate}[ 1)] \item If $\eta$ is larger than the initial expected AoI of the $M$-th evolution branch, i.e. $\eta>\bar{A}_{M,1}= q + M p$, we have $\gamma_k=1,~\forall~k$. \item If $\eta$ is smaller than or equal to the initial value of the $M$-th branch but larger than the steady-state expected AoI, i.e., $\bar{\bm{h}}<\eta\leq\bar{A}_{M,1}$, we have